juji-io/datalevin/doc/alter.md

   to LIKE and NOT LIKE operators in SQL; `in` and `not-in` that are similar to IN and NOT IN operators in SQL, among others.

-* Has a value leading index (VAE) for datoms with `:db.type/ref` type attribute;
-  The attribute and value leading index (AVE) is enabled for all datoms, so there is no need to specify `:db/index`, similar to Datomic® Cloud.
+* The attribute and value leading index (AVE) is enabled for all datoms, so there is no need to specify `:db/index`, similar to Datomic® Cloud.
 Does not have AEV index, in order to save storage and improve write speed.